-- 1 To improve and enhance the pedestrian connection from the rail station (east) to the Twin Creeks Track and on to Middle Harbour. - 2 To provide new pedestrian connection from the rail station (west) to Lane Cove National Park. - To improve pedestrian connections across Pacific Highway. - To improve through-block links from main streets to secondary retail streets on both sides of the Local Centre. - Provide a new through site link from Pacific Highway to Woodford Lane providing a direct pedestrian connection from the station to Lindfield Hub.
+- 1 Improve and enhance the pedestrian connection from the rail station (east) to the Two Creeks Track and on to Middle Harbour. - 2 Provide new pedestrian connection from the rail station (west) to Lane Cove National Park. - 3 Improve at grade pedestrian connections across Pacific Highway. - 4 Improve through-block links from main streets to secondary retail streets on both sides of the Local Centre. - 5 Provide a new through site link from Pacific Highway to Woodford Lane providing a direct pedestrian connection from the station to Lindfield Hub. - 6 Improve safety and facilitate pedestrian movements throughout the Local Centre.